whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/01 - The Root Cultural Disease and Life Without It.md

 **Riot Police in the United States**[xxx-american riot]
 </center>

 I was always taught growing up that the police's job is to keep people safe and enforce the law.
 But every time I saw the riot police come out, it seemed like they were protecting the rich and powerful from their poorer neighbors -- people angry about their low wages, pollution, corruption, and all the usual troubles in unhealthy cultures.
-It's like the police's actual job was to scare people away from standing up for themselves, and punish people for standing in solidarity to make a just society.
+It's like the police's actual job was to scare people away from standing up for themselves, and punish people for standing in solidarity to seek justice.

 Is it any wonder there's corruption when people aren't allowed to uphold their own laws and hold their leaders accountable?